3 ways your LinkedIn profile isn't optimized (even though you think it is!)

 When you want to pick a restaurant for dinner, I'm going to guess that you check out and value the restaurant's reviews.
 You can think about the recommendation section of your LinkedIn profile like the reviews of a restaurant.
 The more positive ones, the better!

 The recommendations section is easily the most-forgotten-about section of a LinkedIn profile.
-And without recommendations, potential clients have doubts that you can help them with their problems.
+And without recommendations, potential clients doubt that you can help them with their problems.
 Therefore, they might second-guess contacting you, wondering if hiring you is the right choice.

 To build your recommendation section, ask past satisfied clients for LinkedIn recommendations.
-Feel free to borrow my simple template:
+Feel free to borrow one of my simple templates.

 "Hi (First Name), hope you’re doing well.
 I respect you because (insert something personal about your relationship) and you were one of the first people I thought of to request a LinkedIn recommendation from.
 Would you mind leaving me a review to highlight our work together in (specific area)?"